fairdirect/foodrescue-app/README.md

     sudo ldconfig
     ```

     TODO: In the above instructions, do a shallow clone that contains the history only starting from the relevant commit 57c4a89.
-Not sure if there is any good solution for that, though.
-See: https://stackoverflow.com/q/31278902.
+Not sure if there is any good solution for that, though ([see](https://stackoverflow.com/q/31278902)).

 8. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packages on demand, you can install all the Qt header files already: